 Squares are an integral part of a city and are usually the focus of its daily life.
-A city or a village is often characterized by the beauty of its squares.
-In this article we revisit six of our favorite smaller squares in Europe, which are often overshadowed by larger and more spectacular ones.
+A city or a village is often characterised by the beauty of its squares.
+In this article we revisit six of our favourite smaller squares in European countries, which are often overshadowed by larger and more spectacular ones.

 Piazza di Pietra (Rome) : Rome is one of the top tourist destinations in the world and its squares (such as Piazza Navona and Piazza di Spagna) are some of the most photographed places in the world.
 But the locals have their own favorite among the numerous piazzas.
 Piazza di Pietra is dominated by the colonnade of the Temple of Hadrian, built by Emperor Antoninus Pius in honor of his father.
 This colonnade was incorporated at the end of the 17th century in the new building of the Customs House and in the course of the 19th century it became the Stock Exchange and finally the seat of the Chamber of Commerce.
 The name of the square is of popular attribution, most likely referring to the grandeur of the stones of the colonnade.
 The square houses the café-bar Salotto 42 – a favorite spot of the locals and the best place for a glass of Aperol in Rome.

 These are six small favorite squares from our European travels.
 Six unique memories that we will carry with us for a lifetime, hoping in the future to visit more remarkable places.

 Which is your favorite small European square ?